vazovn/galaxy-maintenance/README.md

 ## 2. The scripts can be installed either separately (after the Galaxy installation) or as a part of the entire Galaxy installation process

-For a Galaxy-independent installation, set the following env variables in the file _deploy-galaxy-maintenance-self-standing.sh_:
+For a Galaxy-independent installation, set the following env variables in the file _deploy-galaxy-maintenance-self-standing.sh_ and run it:

 1. GALAXYTREE=/home/galaxy/galaxy
 2. GALAXYUSERHOME=/home/galaxy/